jolexa/aws-codebuild-dockerhub/README.md

 * CodeBuild: The most expensive thing, as described above.
 Variable cost @ $0.005/min
 * Lambdas: Fractions of a penny per commit and fraction of a penny per week (for cleanup function)
 * SNS: Fraction of a penny for commit.
-* credstash: KMS and Dynamodb table will cost something (if you don't use credstash otherwise).
+* KMS: Number of KMS decryptions will cost a fraction of penny

 Most of these pennies will be within the perpetual free tier as well so the actual cost will vary depending on your account size, and commit frequency.